Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) tutorial participation and presentation; (2) written assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) written assessments; and (3) research essay.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.